create3000/x3d-image/README.md

 ### -e *[**CANNON**, HELIPAD, FOOTPRINT]*

-Add an EnvironmentLight node to scene, default is "CANNON".
+Add an EnvironmentLight node to scene.
 Useful when rendering glTF files with PhysicalMaterial nodes.

 ### -v